dronefly-garden/dronefly/docs/guide_for_participants.rst

 |image10|

-For instance, in the #bot-stuff channel, you’ll find information about commands you can use with bots as pinned items.
+For instance, in the #bot-commands channel, you’ll find information about commands you can use with bots as pinned items.

 Other pinned items may be...less useful.